reportportal/docs/src/md/src/GettingStarted/Integrations.md

 If you need to edit fields which should be posted in Jira Server, please perform actions:

-1. Login as ADMIN
+1. Log in as ADMIN

 2. Go to Administrative > Plugins

-3. Click on JIRA Server plugin pannel
+3. Click on JIRA Server plugin panel

 4. Click on a tab with existing integration

 5. Click on "Configure" button

-6. Choose issue type from a drop-down
+6. Choose issue type from the drop-down

-7. Check needed fields and fill them if you need
+7. Check the needed fields and fill them in if necessary

 8. Click on "Submit" button